Medication Overtreatment is Deadly

 Especially when there are so many effective, non-drug approaches.

-My goal is to get my patients off their diabetes meds and onto a healthy lifestyle program that includes diet, exercise, and blood sugar-balancing supplements.
+One approach involves adopting a healthy lifestyle program that includes diet, exercise, and blood sugar-balancing supplements.
 Some of the best include berberine, chromium, vanadium, and Gymnema sylvestre.
 These nutrients are not only as or more effective than prescription drugs, they have far fewer side effects.

 But that’s only half of the over-medicating story.